 Huliau Environmental Filmmaking Club

 Now entering its 15th year, our filmmaking club is our longest-running program.
 The program assists students in making short environmental films ranging from documentaries to music videos.
 These films share the important work being done by community groups in Maui Nui to protect the ʻāina and empower youth voices on environmental issues.
-In the 2023-24 school year we will be offering our semester long filmmaking program in the fall and a condensed spring break program.
+In the 2024-25 school year we will be offering a condensed fall break program as well as a spring semester program.
 We are also providing assistance to teachers who want to engage their students in creating films during school hours.

 Serving youth from all Maui schools